Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - `Soundscape Front Door Access Log summary`: this shows a daily summary of incoming traffic, with counts based on parsed into country, URL, and unique users.

-- `Soundscape Front Door Errors`: this shows errors returned to clients by Front Door.
-Some number of 404 errors (for invalid URLs) and 499s (for client connection loss) are expected.
+- `Soundscape Front Door Access Logs`: this shows all access logs from Front Door, with some useful information.

+- `Soundscape Front Door Errors`: this is a subset of the access log view that only shows errors.